hari-shankar1/CHEM-142-Project/README.md

 # CHEM-142-Project
-A Neural Network Built for the prediction of Molecular Energies
+A Neural Network built for the prediction of Molecular Energies